Publish an app in Power BI

 - You can have at most 100 users or groups in the access list for the app.
 However, you can give more than 100 users access to the app.
 To do so, use one or more user groups that contain all the desired users.

 - For the new workspace experience, if the user added to the app access list already has access to the app through the workspace, they will not be shown in the access list for the app.

-- When using the new look for the Power BI service, the support site URL is shown in the item information card.
-Read more about the 'new look' in Power BI.
+- The support site URL is shown in the item information card.

 - Apps can have a maximum of 200 dashboards.